Set up iPhone Cellular Calls

 - Each device is signed in with the same Apple ID.

 - Each device is signed in to FaceTime with the same Apple ID.

 - Each device is connected to the same network using Wi-Fi or Ethernet.

 - On your iPhone, go to Settings > Phone > Calls on Other Devices, then turn on Allow Calls on Other Devices.

 - On your iPad, go to Settings > FaceTime > Calls from iPhone, then turn on Calls from iPhone.

 - On your Mac, open the FaceTime app, choose FaceTime > Settings (or Preferences), then select Calls From iPhone.

 If your carrier supports Wi-Fi calling on other devices, you can set up those devices to make and receive calls even when your iPhone isn't turned on or nearby.
 Learn about Wi-Fi calling.

 Make and receive phone calls

-- On your Mac, a notification appears when someone calls your iPhone.
+- To answer a call, use the notification that appears on your Mac or iPad when someone calls your iPhone.
 You can answer the call, send it to voicemail, or send the caller a message.